Quintessential Vocal Ensemble

-The Quintessential Vocal Ensemble is an amateur choir based in St. John's, Newfoundland and Labrador, Canada.
-The choir, formed in 1993, is led by Susan Quinn, and consists of approximately 40 members.
+The Quintessential Vocal Ensemble (QVE) is an amateur choir based in St. John's, Newfoundland and Labrador, Canada.
+The choir, formed in 1993, is led by artistic director Susan Quinn and consists of approximately 40 members.

-The choir is known to perform pieces from a variety of musical genres including classical, jazz, contemporary and traditional Newfoundland.
+The choir performs a diverse repertoire including classical, jazz, contemporary, and traditional Newfoundland music.

+Awards and recognition

-The choir has won several national and international awards:
+The choir has received several national and international awards: